-The Mystery of Missing & Murdered Native American Women
+The Epidemic of Missing & Murdered Native American Women

-Just a couple of days ago, I read about two heartbreaking cases of native girls, a 7-year-old Blackfoot child and a 16-year-old Crow teen girl, who were both abducted, attacked, then abandoned to freeze to death in the mountains.
-These two girls are part of a horrible trend of missing and murdered indigenous women and girls.
+Not long ago, two native girls, a 7-year-old Blackfoot child and a 16-year-old Crow teen, were abducted, attacked, then abandoned to freeze to death in the mountains.
+These abductions are part of a horrific trend of missing and murdered indigenous women and girls.

 In 2016, the National Crime Information Center reported 5,712 missing Native American women and girls in their database.
 However, only 116 of those cases had been recorded in the United States Department of Justice’s missing persons database.